-Table 4 and Figure 1 (below) provide information on disposition alternative starters from SFY 2017-2021.
+Table 4 and Figure 1 (below) provide information on disposition alternative starters from SFY 2018-2022.
 Since 2017, the overall number of disposition starters has declined, with CDMHDA seeing the sharpest decline.
-However, SSODA has been relatively stable since 2017, and SDA had a large increase in 2019.
-The decline in overall numbers in 2020 and 2021 can be attributed, in large part, to COVID-19.
+However, SSODA has been relatively stable since 2018, and SDA had a large increase in 2019.
+The decline in overall numbers 2022 can be attributed, in large part, to COVID-19.

-Table 4: Historical starts in SFY 2017-2021
+Table 4: Historical starts in SFY 2018-2022